-Because the Revenue and Taxation Code does not distinguish between positive and negative changes in the California Consumer Price Index used for purposes of the inflation factor, there was a decrease of 0.237% in 2009/10 - applied to the 2010/11 tax roll - reflecting the actual change in the California Consumer Price Index, as reported by the State Department of Finance.
-For each fiscal year since Article XIIIA has become effective (the 1978/79 Fiscal Year), the annual increase for inflation has been at least 2% except in ten fiscal years as shown below:
+Because the Revenue and Taxation Code does not distinguish between positive and negative changes in the California Consumer Price Index used for purposes of the inflation factor, there was a decrease of 0.237% in 2009-10 - applied to the 2010-11 tax roll - reflecting the actual change in the California Consumer Price Index, as reported by the State Department of Finance.
+For each fiscal year since Article XIIIA has become effective (the 1978-79 Fiscal Year), the annual increase for inflation has been at least 2% except in ten fiscal years as shown below:

 Tax Roll Percentage Tax Roll Percentage

-1981/82 1.000% 2010/11 (0.237)%
+1981-82 1.000% 2010-11 (0.237)%

-1995/96 1.190% 2011/12 0.753%
+1996-96 1.190 2011-12 0.753

-1996/97 1.110% 2014/15 0.454%
+1996-97 1.110 2014-15 0.454

-1998/99 1.853% 2015/16 1.998%
+1998-99 1.853 2015-16 1.998

-2004/05 1.867% 2016/17 1.525%
+2004-05 1.867 2016-17 1.525

 Proposition 8 Adjustments.
 Proposition 8, approved in 1978, provides for the assessment of real property at the lesser of its originally determined (base year) full cash value compounded annually by the inflation factor, or its full cash value as of the lien date, taking into account reductions in value due to damage, destruction, obsolescence or other factors causing a decline in market value.
 Reductions based on Proposition 8 do not establish new base year values, and the property may be reassessed as of the following lien date up to the lower of the then-current fair market value or the factored base year value.
 The State Board of Equalization has approved this reassessment formula and such formula has been used by county assessors statewide.
 The City experienced Proposition 8 reductions in property values between 2009 and 2013.
 See "FINANCIAL INFORMATION - Ad Valorem Property Taxes - Taxable Property and Assessed Valuation" herein.
+Proposition 8 adjustments could happen again in future years, and are likely to occur during a recession.

 Article XIIIB.
 On November 6, 1979, California voters approved Proposition 4, or the Gann Initiative, which added Article XIIIB to the California Constitution.
 Article XIIIB limits the annual appropriations of the State and any city, county, city and county, school district, authority or other political subdivision of the State.
-The "base year" for establishing such appropriations limit is the 1978/79 Fiscal Year, and the limit is to be adjusted annually to reflect changes in population, consumer prices and certain increases in the cost of services provided by public agencies.
+The "base year" for establishing such appropriations limit is the 1978-79 Fiscal Year, and the limit is to be adjusted annually to reflect changes in population, consumer prices and certain increases in the cost of services provided by public agencies.